Guide · How to make a video vertical on Mac

 4. Export

-Crisp renders the vertical clip on your Mac and saves it beside the original — watermark-free and ready to post.
+Crisp renders the vertical clip on your Mac and saves it beside the original — ready to post.

 Crop vs fit-with-blur — why it matters